skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 Classes/structs without visibility modifier will be interpreted as `internal` (which is `private` in C++/CLI).

-Beside using a single visibility modifier, C++/CLI allows the programmer to specify *two modifiers*.
+Beside using a single visibility modifier, C++/CLI allows the developer to specify *two modifiers*.
 The rule here is: The higher visibility is used inside the assembly and the lower visibility outside the assembly.

 Here's a list of supported modifiers: